coder-mike/microvium-runtime-js/developer-notes.md

 # Microvium Runtime - Developer Notes

 Note: although I'm on Windows, I'm using WSL (Ubuntu) to build because the installation instructions for Clang seems simpler on Ubuntu, and for the life of me I can't figure out how to install `wasm-ld` on Windows, when on linux it seems to come with LLVM by default.
-But I'm still using Windows to test because the tests import `../microvium` to compile JS to bytecode.
+But I'm still using Windows (git-bash) to test because the tests import `../microvium` to compile JS to bytecode.

 The WASM build of Microvium uses **Clang** directly, not Emscripten, since Emscripten apparently adds a bunch of extra stuff, and I wanted to keep the build output small (that's what Microvium's all about!).
 But also, Microvium is much more efficient if it can be compiled to execute in a single, pre-defined page of RAM, and I felt that this would be easier to control with Clang than with Emscripten.
-It was still more difficult than I thought - [see below](#notes-about-memory-layout).
+It was still more difficult than I thought - [see below](#memory-layout).

 ## Environment Setup